Xeth-0/Addis_Software_Test_Project/README.md

 - [x] List of paginated songs, with offset based pagination that is backend driven. (backend only serves songs on the current page until we change the page on the UI)
 - [x] Redux-toolkit and Redux-Saga for state management
 - [x] Emotion/Syled styling with light and dark themes
-- [x] Locally stored list of favorite songs and a favorites songs list using react local state (useState - *another requirement* ).
+- [x] Locally stored list of favorite songs and a favorites songs list using react local state (not using backend(mirage) for this).
 - [x] Placeholder image served from the public folder (loaded as an image using webpack - *one of the requirements specified is special file specific rules for webpack*)
 - [x] Environment variables for the API base url, defined in `.env` file and loaded using `dotenv-webpack` plugin (setup in `webpack.config.js`).
 - [x] Collapsible sidebar for navigation and showing song metadata